cn0047/stash/ed/theory.md

 * Using a factory pattern
 * Using a service locator pattern
-* Using a dependency injection, for example (constructor injection, parameter injection, setter injection, interface injection).
+* Using a dependency injection, for example

+  * constructor injection
+  * setter injection
+  * interface injection - define injector method in interface
+  * [parameter injection]

 * Using a contextualized lookup
 * Using template method design pattern
 * Using strategy design pattern